Swetha-Mahes/neog-Aboutme-Quiz/README.md

-#ABOUT_ME_QUIZ
+# ABOUT ME QUIZ
 Hello!
 This ia a CLI quiz About me.
-Let us see how much you know about me
+Play the quiz and let us see how much you know about me!!